ai4os/ai4-flwr/README.md

         interceptors=[ai4flwr.auth.bearer.BearerTokenInterceptor()]
     )

+Alternatively, you can pass the tokens inside a text file and use the `file` keyword argument.
+The file must contain one token per line, empty lines are ignored.
+If the file is updated, you can send `SIGUSR1` fo the server process, and the tokens will be reloaded from disk.

-In your client, start it as follows:
+Then, in your client, start it as follows:

     import ai4flwr.auth.bearer